 So, here are our 4 proven steps to transforming a room in your home.

-If you love these, sign up for our FREE challenge, and you’ll be on your way to making over a room in your home too!
+If you love these, check out our room makeover workbook and you’ll be on your way to making over a room in your home too!

 1. List the things that drive you crazy.